darktable-org/dtorg/content/about/faq.md

 ### <a name="faq-contact"></a>What's the best way to contact the developers/report bugs?<a href="#faq-contact" class="anchor" title="Link to this FAQ entry">¶</a>
 For issues/bugs, please use [GitHub Issues](https://github.com/darktable-org/darktable/issues).
 For more general help and discussion there's the [discuss.pixls.us](https://discuss.pixls.us/) forum.
 For fast discussions and short questions it's best to visit us in one of the IRC or Matrix channels, which are listed on the [contact page](/contact/).

+### <a name="faq-deprecated-module"></a>My favourite module has been removed from darktable.
+What happened and can I get it back?<a href="#faq-deprecated-module" class="anchor" title="Link to this FAQ entry">¶</a>
+Occasionally an old module may be deprecated and become unavailable for new edits.
+However, this only happens if there are quality or technical issues with that module and a suitable replacement is available.

+If, for some reason, you really want to continue using it, you can open an old edit using that module and create a style, which you can then apply to new edits.
+But, as said, there are good reasons for why it was deprecated, so you're encouraged to use the replacement instead.

 ### <a name="faq-sigill"></a>darktable crashes with SIGILL.
 What's up?<a href="#faq-sigill" class="anchor" title="Link to this FAQ entry">¶</a>
 Due to the large number of mathematically intense operations which the Image Operators (IOPs) perform, the minimum requirement for a CPU to run darktable is one which supports SSE2.
 If your cpu does not support SSE2 more than fifteen years after the feature's introduction, then it really is time to upgrade.
 Please see [the Wikipedia page](https://en.wikipedia.org/wiki/SSE2) for more details on SSE2-capable CPUs.